How to Modernize Your Legacy Systems Using AWS

 AWS Tools Built for Enterprise Scale

 AWS isn't just cloud servers; it's a complete ecosystem designed for enterprise transformation.
-Control Tower establishes governance across hundreds of accounts.
+AWS Control Tower establishes governance across hundreds of accounts.
 Organizations manage complexity that matches your corporate structure.
 Migration Hub tracks thousands of workloads moving to cloud.

 For computing, you have options beyond basic servers.
 ECS and EKS enable containerization without rebuilding everything.
 Lambda lets you add modern features while keeping core systems stable.
 The key is choosing the right tool for each part of your transformation, not forcing everything into one approach.

 Database modernization alone can transform your economics.
-Moving from Oracle to Aurora can cut database costs by 60% while improving performance.
+Moving from Oracle to Amazon Aurora can cut database costs by 60% while improving performance.
 One financial services firm saved $5 million annually just on Oracle licenses.
 But it's not just lift-and-shift, it's about reimagining data architecture for cloud scale.

 The Smart Way to Modernize